 - Node Name

 - Boot image

 - Number of CPUs for the node

+- · Live CPU usage

-- Enable or disable CPU Limit (Refer to section 7.4.2)
+- Enable or disable CPU Limit (Refer to section 7.4.3)

 - IDLE PC for Dynamips node

 - NVRAM in Kbyte

 - RAM in Mbyte

+- Live RAM usage

 - Ethernet quantity.
 NOTE: The Node must be disconnected from any other nodes to make this change.
 You cannot change the interface quantity if the node is connected to any other node.

 - Serial interface quantity, IOL nodes only.
-You cannot change Serial interface quantity if the node is connected to any other node.
+You cannot change Serial interface quantity

+if the node is connected to any other node.

 - Type of Console

 - Node Icon that appears on the Topology

 - Startup configuration to boot from